 Please note, when printing routes, only those created using our online route creation tool will create directions.
-In addition, printing is a MVP feature and requires a subscription to use.
+In addition, printing is an MVP feature and requires a subscription to use.

 Exporting a Route

 Routes and route data can be exported on the site.
-To export a route, log in to your MapMapFitness account and click on one of your individual routes under the "My Routes."
-To the right of the route is a box labeled "Route Info", inside is an option to export your route as a .gpx or .kml file.
+To export a route, log in to your MapMyFitness account and click on one of your individual routes under the "My Routes."
+To the right of the route is a box labeled "More", on the dropdown menu are options to export your route as a .gpx or .kml file.

 Bike Path Color Meanings